-The insect bite can be dangerous especially if it affects specific areas of the body (eyes, lips, face, tongue and throat) or if the person stung is a small child or somebody who suffers from allergies.
-In this case there is a risk of so-called “anaphylactic shock”.
+An insect sting can be dangerous especially if it affects specific areas of the body (eyes, lips, face, tongue and throat) or if the person stung is a small child or somebody who suffers from allergies.
+In this last case there is a risk of anaphylactic shock.

-What to do.
-First of all, it is important to remove the stinger if embedded in the skin using tweezers.
-After disinfecting the puncture, it should be scrubbed with cotton with ammonia (deactivates the poison) and then apply ice (slow absorption).
-If the person has been stung in the mouth is necessary to make some gargles with cold salted water (two teaspoons of salt in a glass).
+First of all, if the stinger remains in your skin, it is important to remove it using tweezers.
+After disinfecting the sting, rub it with a cotton ball soaked in ammonia (which deactivates the poison) and then apply ice (which slows down the absorption).
+If the person has been stung in the mouth it is necessary to make some gargles with cold salted water (add two teaspoons of salt in a glass of water).

 In case of shock.

 If the person looks pale, sweaty, has trouble breathing, has swollen lips and/or eyes, call the 118.
 Keep in mind that sweat, hairspray, gel, perfumes and bright-colored clothes attract insects.